ameng10/forkcast/design/concepts/api-specs.md

 }
 ```
 ---

-### POST /api/UserAuthentication/_isLoggedIn
+### POST /api/Sessioning/_getUser

-**Description:** Checks if a session ID is currently active and valid.
+**Description:** Retrieves the user associated with a given session.

 **Requirements:**
-- The `session` ID must be provided.
+- The given `session` ID must exist.

 **Effects:**
-- Returns the user ID associated with the session if it is active.
+- Returns the user ID associated with the session.

 **Request Body:**
 ```json